MohitGoel92/Grocery-Store-Items-Association/README.md

 **Note**

 Apriori is deemed a slow algorithm because it goes through all the possible combinations, for instance, all the pairs, triples ... etc in one set; we therefore set limitations.
-These limitations come in the form of setting minimum or maximum thresholds for the algorithm, we will observe these in the code given below.
+These limitations come in the form of setting minimum or maximum thresholds for the algorithm, we observe these in the code given below.

 ```
 # Training Apriori on the dataset